The reaction in which a chemical substance transforms into another new chemical substance is known as a chemical reaction.

 6. Endothermic and Exothermic reactions

-The reaction in which two or more substances combine to form a single new substance are called combination or synthesis reaction.
+The reactions in which two or more substances combine to form a single new substance are called combination or synthesis reactions.

 C(s) + O2(g) → CO2(g)